 Buying a Car in Italy

-A wise man once said driving in Rome was the greatest test of a person’s agility, cunning and above all, patience.
-He wasn’t wrong.
 Rome, like most European cities, is congested and chaotic.
-Then again, so are all of Italy’s cities, whether you’ve chosen to make your new home Milan, Perugia, Naples or Florence.
+Then again, so are all of Italy’s cities, whether driving in Milan, Perugia, Naples or Florence.
 Even Siena gets its fair share of traffic jams.

-For expats, buying a car in Italy might not be such a good idea if you’re staying within the city limits.
-While Italians might feel comfortable driving in Italy, expats may not be as immune to the erratic and somewhat inconsiderate driving style of Italians.
+For expats, buying a car in Italy might not be such a good idea if they're staying within the city limits.
+While Italians might feel comfortable driving in Italy, expats may not be as immune to the unpredictable Italian driving culture.

-Most people tend to forget that Italy's cities weren’t built for cars.
-They were built for medieval and Renaissance transportation, which is to say, foot traffic.
-You can literally drive yourself insane trying to navigate the pedestrian-only zones, one-way streets, limited parking and extremely tight alleyways, which is why most expats prefer to take public transport.
+Another problem is that Italy's major cities were designed to accommodate medieval and Renaissance transportation, which is to say, foot traffic.
+Coupled with limited parking, driving in Italian cities requires that expats navigate through pedestrian-only zones, one-way streets, and extremely tight alleyways, which is why most expats prefer to take public transport.

-That said, a car can be a blessing on those fantastic weekends and holidays when you want to leave the city behind and explore the rest of Italy and beyond.
+That said, a car can be beneficial for expats wanting to explore the rest of Italy and beyond.

 What to consider when buying a car in Italy

-The first and most important thing you should consider when buying a car in Italy is size.
+Size is the most important factor to consider when buying a car in Italy.

-Size matters where the distance between your car door and the alleyway you’re trying to squeeze through is mere millimetres.
-Size can also mean the difference between getting into that tiny, almost non-existent parking space in Italian cities and driving around aimlessly for another hour.
-For the locals, size also improves the odds for double parking without getting in trouble, not that you should adopt that particular custom.
+Size matters where the distance between the car door and tiny alleyways is mere millimetres.
+Size can also mean the difference between getting into tiny, almost non-existent parking spaces in Italian cities and driving around aimlessly for another hour.

 Car licenses in Italy

-Citizens of select non-EU countries can exchange their licenses within one year of attaining Italian residency without having to sit any tests.
-However, your old license will no longer be valid.
-Check with your embassy to see if you’re eligible.
+Citizens of select non-EU countries can exchange their licenses for an Italian license within one year of attaining Italian residency without having to sit any tests.
+However, old licenses will no longer be valid.

-For other expats, including Australians, Canadians and expats from the USA, there’s a 12-month grace period where you can drive on your current license in Italy.
-After that, you will have to take driving lessons and pass a written and practical driving exam.
+For other expats, including Australians, Canadians and expats from the USA, there’s a 12-month grace period where expats from these countries can drive on their current license in Italy.
+After that, they will have to take driving lessons and pass a written and practical driving exam.

 Italian car insurance

-There are two main types of insurance – comprehensive (casco), which can be prohibitively expensive, and third party (responsabilità civile), which is the bare minimum you can have in Italy.
-However, you can pick and choose extra coverage ranging from theft to natural disasters for an additional cost.
+There are two main types of insurance – comprehensive (casco), which can be prohibitively expensive, and third party (responsabilità civile), which is the bare minimum available in Italy.
+Extra coverage is available at an additional cost and ranges from theft to natural disasters.